 Enbridge Gas filed a response to Environmental Defence's request on February 2, 2024 stating that it cannot share the property address information used for its earlier surveys because it was directly derived from the Municipal Property Assessment Corporation, and it does not have the rights to distribute such information to Environmental Defence and/or its vendor.
 Enbridge Gas stated that it can provide maps which can be used by Environmental Defence and/or its vendor to derive the addresses for properties that could connect to the four NGEP projects (Bobcaygeon, Sandford, Eganville, Neustadt).
+Enbridge Gas further stated it cannot provide the requested information regarding survey respondents because the identities of survey respondents were not tracked.

-&lt;sup>6 EB-2022-0156/0248/0249, Enbridge Gas Reply Submission, para.
+6 EB-2022-0156/0248/0249, Enbridge Gas Reply Submission, para.
 31.

-&lt;sup>7 EB-2020-0091, Decision and Order (Appendix A), pp. 10-11]
+7 EB-2020-0091, Decision and Order (Appendix A), pp. 10-11]